allenvox/fleet-app/README.md

 - **Vehicle Management**: Manage a fleet of different types of vehicles (trucks, vans, etc.) with various load capacities.
 - **Cargo Handling**: Support for loading and unloading different types of cargo, including fragile, perishable, and bulk.
 - **Fuel Consumption**: Simulate fuel consumption based on distance and ensure that vehicles can return to refuel if necessary.
-- **Trailer Support**: Some vehicles can attach a trailer for additional cargo capacity.
+- **Trailer Support**: Some trucks can attach a trailer for additional cargo capacity and support additional cargo types.
 - **Automated Cargo Distribution**: Automatically distribute the cargo to available vehicles based on their capacity and cargo compatibility.
 - **Flexible Cargo Type Handling**: Each vehicle has specific cargo types it can carry, and vehicles only accept cargos compatible with their type.